 Boredom fuels anxiety which can stimulate comfort eating.
 Long term this won't leave you feeling good or being more productive in your work.
 Stick to three meals a day and, if you need to snack, either nibble on fruit and veg or take a walk; Fruit and vegetables should make up a third of the food we eat in a day, along with starch and protein and dairy/dairy alternative food combined making up a final third.
 Top tip leafy greens, berries, fish and nuts are all brain-boosting foods.

 There is a range of apps which you can use during intervals in your working day which will inspire you to feel more connected and grounded.
-Try Duolingo to learn a new language in bitesize steps, Fit30 Home Workouts for exercise circuits to try out wherever you are and Elevate as a great brain training app designed to improve and focus your speaking skills, processing speed, memory and mathematical ability.
+Try Duolingo to learn a new language in bitesize steps, Fiit train smarter with calorie & rep tracking: track your progress and beat your personal best, and Elevate as a great brain training app designed to improve and focus your speaking skills, processing speed, memory and mathematical ability.

 Once a new routine is learned, practised and enforced it can become the new normal replacing negative behaviours.
 Endlessly scrolling your social feeds may seem harmless, but you are silently stoking silent beliefs in yourself about your ineptitude, choosing to promote and invest in other people's lives rather than your own.
 Switching that vacuous time to productive, endorphin stimulating activities (learning, exercising, mindfulness) will improve your self-worth and give you a sense of achievement.
 Cognitive behavioural therapy is a useful tool for easing your way into new habits and enforcing self-discipline.

 At Method we love TED talks during our tea breaks, here are our top three: